This article covers two Dotdigital use cases where limiting customer activity is important for you.

 Step 1: Build a program

-Build a simple program that manages the event signups:
+Build a simple program that manages the signups:

 Add the Quantity split node to direct the first 100 contacts to a list or Email campaign node.